rcpenny/interviews/README.md

 # interviews
 interview preps

-- ladders: contains ladder problems and notes from jiuzhang algorithm courses.
+- **ladders**: contains problems and notes from jiuzhang algorithm courses' ladders.

-- experiences: some interviews preps for certain companies.. but mostly part are removed.
+- **experiences**: specific interviews preps for certain companies.. but most part are removed.

-- system-design: some engineering blog and good articles read about system design
+- **system-design**: some engineering blog and good articles of system design

-- baguwen: contains foundamental knowledge required to beat chinese interviews :)
+- **baguwen**: contains foundamental knowledge required to beat chinese interviews :)